oguerrer/ppi/tutorials/README.md

 2. Open the tutorial of interest by providing the link to the relevant notebook in this repository.
 3. You should be able to run every tutorial up to the point in which the data files are saved.
 4. To avoid getting an error at this point, you need to create an empty folder named `clean_data` in the session that is running the tutorial.
-Alternatively, you can just comment the line that saves the file, as all the necessary data are always downloaded from this repository.
+Alternatively, you can just comment the line that saves the file, as all the necessary data are always copied from this repository.
 5. Enjoy PPI.